World on fire: What wildfires teach us about living in the forest and a challenging climate

 - Jamie Coutts, Regional Fire Chief, Lesser Slave Regional Fire Service.

-- Mike Flannigan, Professor with the Department of Renewable Resources at the University of Alberta and the Director of the Western Partnership for Wildland Fire Science located in Edmonton, Alberta.
+- Mike Flannigan, Professor with the Department of Renewable Resources at the University of Alberta and the Director of the Western Partnership for Wildland Fire Science located in Edmonton, Alta.

 - Kevin Tolhurst, Associate Professor Ecosystem and Forest Sciences, University of Melbourne, Creswick Campus.